 After entering the small tentage, the Nine Emperor Gods would line up on the elevated area, and watch the lion dancers, the three vanguard sedan chairs, as they come to pay their respects.
 They will wave their flags to symbolize the blessing of the devotees.
 After this, the devotees would pass under the flags to obtain blessings.
 The Nine Emperor Gods then proceeded to offer incense at each fo the altars in the temple, before leaving.
 Only the First Emperor would remain to inspect the dragon ship and to give instructions for the festival.

-On the day of inviting water, the temple staff are busy with the preparations from the morning.
+On the day of the invitation, the temple staff are busy with the preparations from the morning.